 The instructional materials comprise of six units of curriculum which include information ranging from the definitions of ethanol and processes within the ethanol industry to the exploration of career opportunities in renewable fuels.

 These lesson plans can be enhanced with corn-to-ethanol demonstration kits that can be loaned out from the Minnesota Bio-Fuels Association.
-The kits, produced by the National Corn-to-ethanol Research Center, contain 13 sealed vials that include corn, corn co-products and reactants to demonstrate the various stages of the corn-to-ethanol conversion process.
+The kits, produced by the National Corn-to-ethanol Research Center, contain 13 sealed vials that include corn, ethanol co-products and reactants to demonstrate the various stages of the corn-to-ethanol conversion process.

-ETHANOL PLANT TOUR GRANT
+ETHANOL PLANT TOUR GRANT PROGRAM

 To give students a first-hand experience of the ethanol production process, the Minnesota Bio-Fuels Association offers a grants to schools to tour an ethanol plant.
 The maximum grant per school is $500 and the ethanol plants participating in this grant programme are: